Birding · Lake · Swimming · Views · Wildflowers · Wildlife

-Parking and access open daily 8:00 am to 10:00 pm Memorial Day weekend through Labor Day weekend and 7:00 am to 30 minutes after sunset the remainder of the year.
-There is a $6 per car expanded amenity parking fee collected from Memorial Day weekend through Labor Day weekend.
+Open daily 6:00 am to 11:00 pm.
+There is an Expanded Amenity Fee is collected daily for every vehicle from the Friday of Memorial Day weekend through the Monday of Labor Day weekend from 8:00 am to as late as 7:00 pm Central Time.
 No bicycles or motorized vehicles allowed on the trail.
 Stay on the trail to protect fragile dunes and yourself.
 Pets are permitted on a leash (6' or shorter) everywhere except for the lifeguarded swimming area.

 This run combines the three different loops at West Beach.
 From the parking lot, follow the road north, toward the lake and pick up the trail to the east of the bathhouse.